-- Do not discuss your injuries or give a statement to an insurance company until you have had a chance to speak to your attorney.
+- Do not discuss your injuries or give a statement to an insurance company until you have had a chance to speak to your lawyer.
 Remember, anything you say can be used against you.

 Who will pay my medical bills?

 Many injured clients are concerned about how they will pay for their medical bills.
 The answer to this question will vary depending on the specific circumstances of your case.
 Your auto or health insurance may cover some of your medical costs, but depending on your coverage, you may have to file a third-party claim with the at-fault driver's insurance company.
-Your attorney can help you understand your options and guide you towards the most appropriate course of action.
+Your lawyer can help you understand your options and guide you towards the most appropriate course of action.

 My case is small.
 Is it worth pursuing?

 As with many legal matters, the answer is it depends.
 It is important to remember that not all personal injury claims are of the multi-million dollar variety; many smaller claims can benefit from the expertise of a lawyer.
 Generally speaking, if you have suffered little more than a few bruises or scrapes and have no lasting injuries that will cause you to miss more than a few days of work, it may not be worthwhile pursuing a personal injury claim.
 With that being said, you must be careful of making this judgment of "no injuries" on your own.
-In an case, always seek medical help after an accident of any kind and always discuss your situation with an attorney.
+In an case, always seek medical help after an accident of any kind and always discuss your situation with a lawyer.

 How long will it take to settle my claim?

 All personal injury cases are different and will have a different timeline based on the specific circumstances at play.
 With that being said, the overwhelming majority of cases are settled out of court without the need for a lengthy trial.
 Unfortunately, the time it takes to reach a resolution is difficult to predict and can vary dramatically from case to case.
 Generally speaking, however, cases involving substantial injuries and large amounts of money will take longer to settle because the opposition will fight harder against it.
 Cases with unclear liability or complex laws can also take longer to resolve.
-Hiring an attorney can sometimes motivate an insurer to offer a fair settlement earlier in the negotiation process, since they know they have less opportunity to take advantage of you.
+Hiring a lawyer can sometimes motivate an insurer to offer a fair settlement earlier in the negotiation process, since they know they have less opportunity to take advantage of you.